 - Disabled (documented by MVC DSS or private physician)

-- Academic Need (can be fulfilled by a variety of criteria, however most common is assessment scores)
+- Academic Need (can be fulfilled by a variety of criteria)

 - Students must have Moreno Valley College (MVC) listed as their home campus